mondalsourav03242/Tic-Tac-Toe/README.md

 # Draw
 # Players selection
 When the game is loaded, you need to select your players.
 You need to select the type of player you want by clicking in the dropdown, either computer or human.
 You also can select the player that goes first by clicking in X or O players.
+# Game over:
+Once the game has a winner or there is a draw, you will see a dialog informing about the result.
+From here you can:

+Repeat the game with the same players selection.
+Start a new game.